zayn309/AI-chrome-dino-game/README.md

 # AI-chrome-dino-game
-desgining chrome dino game and an AI that plays the game using NEAT algorithm
+designing chrome dino game and an AI that plays the game using NEAT algorithm